-As the cross section above shows, the supercharger contains three internal subsystems:
+As the cross-section above shows, the supercharger contains three internal subsystems:

 - A. Input & pump: Connecting the pulley drive to the traction drive and powering the dual action vane pump.
 The dual action vane pump sucks oil from the canister, pumps it into the traction drive, sucks oil from the unit sump and pumps it back out into the canister through the cooler - B. Traction drive: Multiplying input speed powering the centrifugal compressor.
-The traction drive is covered in detail in the section "traction drive principles" - C. Centrifugal compressor: Providing boost through high efficiency turbo-compressor design
+The traction drive is covered in detail in Section 2.3 - C. Centrifugal compressor: Providing boost through high efficiency turbocompressor design

-These interdependent subsystems work together, supported by the lubrication circuit, in order to deliver optimum performance and reliability.
+These interdependent subsystems work together, supported by the lubrication circuit, to deliver optimum performance and reliability.